New wheelchair adapts to spasms, promises better comfort and safety

 Summary

-This study tested a special wheelchair (NETTI) that can switch between a dynamic mode (moving with the person) and a static mode (locked in place).
-Four people with frequent involuntary muscle spasms that cause them to slide forward in their chair took part.
-Researchers measured how much they slipped and the force on their back to see which mode keeps them more comfortable and secure.
+This study tested a special wheelchair called NETTI that can switch between a dynamic mode (which moves with the user) and a static mode.
+Four people who have frequent involuntary muscle spasms that cause them to slide forward in their chair took part.
+Researchers measured how much they slipped and the force on their back in each mode to see which is more comfortable and stable.

 Disclaimer Read more